okbob/plpgsql_check/README.md

     INSERT 0 1

 This trick emulates GLOBAL TEMP tables partially and it allows a statical validation.
-Other possibility is using a invalid foreign server, and invalid table
+Other possibility is using a [template foreign data wrapper] (https://github.com/okbob/template_fdw)

 # Compilation